btaba/blog/_posts/2017-12-27-yarlp-bench.md

 |![Hopper-v1]({{ site.url }}/assets/article_images/2017-12-27-yarlp-bench/Hopper-v1_no_norm.png)|![HalfCheetah-v1]({{ site.url }}/assets/article_images/2017-12-27-yarlp-bench/HalfCheetah-v1_no_norm.png)|![Reacher-v1]({{ site.url }}/assets/article_images/2017-12-27-yarlp-bench/Reacher-v1_no_norm.png)|![Swimmer-v1]({{ site.url }}/assets/article_images/2017-12-27-yarlp-bench/Swimmer-v1_no_norm.png)|
 |![InvertedDoublePendulum-v1]({{ site.url }}/assets/article_images/2017-12-27-yarlp-bench/InvertedDoublePendulum-v1_no_norm.png)|![Walker2d-v1]({{ site.url }}/assets/article_images/2017-12-27-yarlp-bench/Walker2d-v1_no_norm.png)|![InvertedPendulum-v1]({{ site.url }}/assets/article_images/2017-12-27-yarlp-bench/InvertedPendulum-v1_no_norm.png)|

-One can easily produce these kinds of results for other environments, as seen in [Henderson et al](hendersonetal).
+One can easily produce these kinds of results for other environments, as seen in [Henderson et al][hendersonetal].

 RL is fun, but it's a bit concerning how unstable these algorithms and environments can be.